 - The Board of Education believes setting high expectations for students will enable them to increase their capacities and further prepare them for college and career.
-The Board of Education acknowledges and accepts its duty to implement core standards for instruction and graduation requirements as outlined in Utah state law (See, U.C.A. §53G-4-402).
+The Board of Education acknowledges and accepts its duty to implement core standards for instruction and graduation requirements as outlined in Utah state law (See, Utah Code §53G-4-402).
 Specifically, the Board of Education claims and exercises its statutory authority to firmly establish high expectations for Canyons students in the form of differentiated diplomas to encourage course-taking patterns, programs of study, and additional credits beyond the State of Utah’s minimum requirements to encourage excellence and academic achievement.

 - The Board of Education exercises its statutory authority to determine courses and programs of study eligible for credit towards graduation.

 - To assist CSD High schools in meeting these objectives, the Board directs the District Administration to develop a Canyons School District High School Course Catalog and Credit Guidelines Handbook for use by school administrators, counselors, and other guidance personnel to supervise granting of credit, qualification for graduation, and course selection.

 - The Board of Education authorizes the District Administration to develop Administrative Regulations consistent with this policy, subject to review and approval by the Board of Education.

 To graduate from a Canyons School District high school, a student must:

 - Earn credits designated by the Utah State Board of Education and the Canyons District Board of Education.

 - Complete all graduation requirements prior to the beginning of the next school year.

 - Meeting graduation requirements entitles a student to receive a diploma but does not necessarily entitle a student to participate in commencement.